liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/machines/fabricators.md

 ## Auto Fabricator
 <BlockImage id="auto_fabricator" scale="2" />

 A more specialized version of the Fabricator.
-It makes up for its lack of versatility in ease of automation.
-Unlike the regular fabricator, it has 16 ingredient input slots as it does not pull from your inventory.
+It makes up for its lack of recipe variety with ease of automation.
+Unlike the regular fabricator, it has 16 ingredient input slots can not pull from your inventory.

 ### Single blueprint-based operation

-You must place an encoded Fabrication Blueprint in the blueprint slot and supply the machine with the required ingredients via your desired item transport method.
-As long as it has enough ingredients and energy, it will continuously craft the provided recipe.
+Place an encoded Fabrication Blueprint in the blueprint slot to operate in this mode.
+You must supply the correct ingredient amounts via your preferred item transport method.
+As long as it has enough ingredients and energy, it will continuously craft the blueprint recipe.

 ### AE2 Pattern Provider integration
 AE2's **Pattern Providers** have native compatibility with the Auto Fabricator and encoded Fabrication Blueprints. **Note!